Muneo42/script/readme.md

 After all the scripts you will still need to setup edge(settings,favorites,etc...), user image, and microphone privacy.
 And the PC is ready for swap.

-A Script I did for Samsung Electronics France to make the preparation of new PC faster.